Minolta TC-1: Operation

 The TC-1 controls and display are provided on the top panel, with the exception of the aperture selector lever, which is on the lens.
 A small leather patch on the front of the camera facilitates grip by the right hand.

 The button furthest to the right, when the camera is held by the photographer, is the shutter release.
 The photographer's right index finger is intended to select the aperture, then use the shutter release button.

 On the front edge of the camera is a slider which adjusts settings according to the position of the control dial.
 When the dial is in "HOLD" position, it is locked and the central button is required to turn the dial to the appropriate manual control.
 Moving clockwise from "HOLD", the camera provides controls for flash mode (on / off / "night-portrait" or fill), red-eye reduction, self timer (2 and 10 seconds), ISO (manual film speed), autofocus / manual focus distance, and exposure compensation.
 A button on the top edge of the rear panel, just under the control dial, engages the spot meter.

 The button between the setting adjustment slider and dial resets the focus mode to autofocus.

-On the left edge of the camera, a backlit LCD display provides feedback on settings while they are being adjusted.
+On the left edge of the camera, a backlit LCD provides feedback on settings while they are being adjusted.
 Illumination is turned on by a button just below the display on the top edge of the camera's back.